All Episodes

 Listen to this judge.

-That you understand that the proper way in which an or in an ordered society to engage concerns which you may have had is to hire a lawyer and advocate for change.
+That you understand that the proper way in which in an ordered society to engage concerns which you may have had is to hire a lawyer and advocate for change.

-And that you represent to this court that you will today cease operation of your salon and not reopen until after further orders of this of the government permit you to do so.
+And that you represent to this court that you will today cease operation of your salon and not reopen until after further orders of the government permit you to do so.

 This court will consider the payment of a fine in lieu of the incarceration, which you've demonstrated that you have so clearly earned.